 BIKE FIT & MECHANICAL EFFICIENCY TESTING

-The Exercise Institute is now able to provide bike fitting aimed at improving comfort and performance in measurable terms: Read more here.
+The Exercise Institute is now able to provide three dimensional bike fitting aimed at improving comfort and performance in measurable terms: Read more here.
 What this means for the individual is twofold; one, we are able to refine your position until a comfortable position is found; two, we are able to measure your oxygen consumption in real time to assess if the changes are improving your power output per oxygen consumption.
 We are the first athlete lab in WA, and possibly Australia, to be able to provide this combined service.

 This brings objective measurement to a subjective assessment.
 By measuring the liters of oxygen consumed per watt produced at the rear wheel we are able to outline what position IS more efficient.